Hello, and welcome to Health Writer Hub!

 Dinethra lives in Sydney with her husband, two active young sons and a cat named Simba.
 She is a member of AMWA and has completed Medicines Australia’s CEP.

-1. I aim to support you and help you learn, as you navigate your health writing journey.
+1. To support you as you navigate your health writing journey.

 I recognise your journey is unique.
-You might be actively looking for health writing advice, or wishing to learn more about consumer health writing.
+You might be looking for health writing advice or hoping to learn more about consumer health writing.

-You could be interested in pursuing freelancing or want to find opportunities for industry-specific networking and career growth.
+You could be interested in pursuing freelancing or opportunities for industry-specific networking and career growth.
 I appreciate your aims and objectives are different to everyone else’s.

-2. I also want to help you improve the quality of your writing.
+2. To help you improve the quality of your writing.

 Health writing isn’t easy.
-It involves making sense of scientific and medical concepts and translating those messages to the right audience in the best way.
+It involves making sense of scientific and medical concepts then translating those messages to the right audience in the best way.

-As a health writer, you want your readers to be inspired by your words and grow their knowledge base, which ultimately enables and empowers them to make informed choices about their health – or, encourage their patients to do so.
+As a health writer, you want to inspire your readers and enhance their health knowledge.
+Improving the quality of your writing ultimately enables and empowers your readers to make informed choices about their health.

-I care about helping you take your writing from good to great so that you can inspire positive change in your readers.
+I care about helping you take your writing from good to life-changing – so you can inspire positive change.

 If you create health and medical content – everything from articles to blogs, marketing content, patient handouts, social media, eBooks, video content and more – your learning is never done.